 Acoustic neuroma is also called vestibular schwannoma (shwa-NO-ma) or neurilemmoma (noo-roe-lem-OH-ma).

 Acoustic neuroma affects about 1 person in 100,000 each year.
 It is most common in people aged 30 to 60, but it can happen at any age.

-If an acoustic neuroma gets very large, it can interfere with the brainstem and the cerebellum.
+If an acoustic neuroma gets very large, it can interfere with the brainstem and the cerebellum (sar-a-BELL-um).
 These parts of the brain help to control the body’s basic functions, including breathing, heartbeat, sleep, eating, and movement.
 This means that in rare cases, acoustic neuroma can be life-threatening if it is not treated.

 What causes acoustic neuroma?

 Acoustic neuroma happens when the cells that wrap around the vestibular nerve start to grow out of control.
 These cells are called Schwann cells.
 They produce a substance called myelin (MAI-uh-luhn), which acts like insulation around an electric wire and helps the nerves to carry information around the body.

 Scientists believe that Schwann cells start to grow out of control because of a change in the genetic code (a mutation) on chromosome 22.
 The affected gene controls the growth of Schwann cells.

 In most cases, an acoustic neuroma happens randomly and there is a tumour only in one ear.